MHBehboudi/EEG_CrossFrequency_MDPC/README.md

 * **Theta (~4–8 Hz):** Implicated in lexical retrieval and processing the speech signal itself.
 * **Beta (~13–30 Hz):** Associated with maintaining information and propagating top-down predictions.

-This codebase implements a novel **Time-Lagged Multidimensional Pattern Connectivity (TL-MDPC)** analysis to investigate how these distinct frequency bands interact across brain networks.
+This codebase implements a novel **Cross-Frequency Multidimensional Connectivity** analysis to investigate how these distinct frequency bands interact across brain networks.
 The goal is to map the dynamic, time-lagged flow of information as the brain adapts to sentences with varying levels of predictability in both quiet and noisy environments.
 ## Workflow Overview

 The analysis pipeline proceeds in three distinct stages, moving from raw data to final statistical results.
 Each stage is handled by a different language and must be run in the specified order.